cmeury/bread-bucket/README.md

 Crude web app to enter transactions into 'Budget with Buckets' files.
 Hacked together to work with a buckets file synced via Synology Drive and a container running on the same Synology device.

-This is heavy work in progress, needs a lot of UI polish and added security.
+This is work in progress, needs a lot of polish.

 Bucket file can be configured with an environment variable: `DB_FILE=/path/to/file.buckets`

-## Build
+## Develop

+Install node packages:

+    npm install

 Generate CSS file: